sciber/deepoo-yolo11-litert/README.md

 ## Model Architecture

-**YOLO11** was selected for its:
+**YOLOv11** was selected for its:
-- State-of-the-art performance on mobile and edge devices
+- State-of-the-art object detection performance on mobile and edge devices
-- Optimal accuracy-to-efficiency ratio for object detection
+- Optimal accuracy-to-efficiency ratio for real-time object detection
 - Pre-trained weights for effective transfer learning
 - Built-in support for LiteRT optimization and export